haskell/vscode-haskell/README.md

 Since `0.40` the extension no longer uses the wrapper.
 It has been replaced by a selection over the three supported language servers: `haskell-ide-engine`, `ghcide` and `haskell-language-server`.
-The default one is `haskell-ide-engine`, although it will be changed by `haskell-language-server` when it would be stable enough.
+The default one is `haskell-ide-engine`, although it will be changed to `haskell-language-server` when it will be stable enough.

 The extension will look for the executable in `$PATH` and it will call it with the appropiate params depending on the extension settings.
 However, not all extension settings could be applied to all the language